JLLeitschuh/lgtm_hack_scripts/README.md

 # Finds top repositories that have a minimum 500 stars and use the provided programming language.
 python3 follow_top_repos_by_star_count.py <LANGUAGE>

+# Re-runs failed project builds in an attempt to get the build to succeed.
+python3 rebuild_all_following_projects.py
 ```

 ## Legal